Mapping Spotify’s agile organizational culture

 In that sense, Spotify punishes micromanagement, politics, and OKRs (they ditched them).

 The Swedish company rewards “A good engineering culture.”
-Spotify encourages people to make mistakes faster than anyone else, to manage their own learning, and ideas, not the highest pay grades, win.
+Spotify encourages people to make mistakes faster than anyone else and to manage their own learning.
+At Spotify, ideas, not the highest pay grades, win.

 In terms of prioritization, the company emphasizes:

 High-alignment and high-autonomy even over control and low alignment

 Awesome stuff even over just getting stuff done

 Spotify Culture Design Canvas: The Emotional Culture

 “Hack time:” similar to what Google used to practice, the Swedish company encourages people to spend 10% of their time experimenting.
 Many engineers ‘saved’ their time for several weeks and then created the “Spotify Hack Week.”